 8fit was a beta partner for Pinterest’s new Promoted App Pins, which enable people to install apps directly from Pinterest.
 The team split their campaigns by gender and country so they could create customised content for each audience.
 They started with narrow targeting, then scaled to a wider audience once they got a sense of what was working.
 8fit also optimised their ad creative over time as they learned what resonated with different kinds of Pinners.

 Pinterest proved to be a strategic platform for 8fit’s install, account sign-up and paid subscription goals.
 Customers referred from Pinterest were better customers than people found on other platforms.
 8fit learned to use a longer attribution window to best capture Pinterest referrals, which can occur over a longer timeframe than seen on other platforms.
 Once Pinners sign up, they’re more valuable than other referrals because they use the app more frequently and show stronger intent to subscribe to a paid membership.

 On iOS, 8fit saw sign-up rates that were up to 5% higher than they achieved on other platforms and up to 50% higher subscription rates for their premium service.
 Meanwhile, their CPM was 60–90% lower than on other platforms.
 Performance varied somewhat based on campaign specifics, so 8fit learned a lot about how to optimise their next round of Promoted App Pins.

-After seeing success with their Promoted App Pin campaign in the US and UK, 8fit hope to scale their campaigns to newer Pinterest ad markets such as Ireland and Australia.
-8fit are also ramping up their organic content on Pinterest to get more out of the platform.
+After seeing success with their Promoted App Pin campaign in the US and the UK, 8fit hopes to scale their campaigns to newer Pinterest ad markets like Ireland and Australia.
+8fit is also ramping up their organic content on Pinterest to get more out of the platform.
 They’re now working directly with Pinterest’s in-house creative teams to improve their content strategy so they can reach even more Pinners who are ready for fitness inspiration and personalised guidance.